Spend less time mowing, more time enjoying.

 The Montgomery County RainScapes program offers rebates up to $2,500 for residential property owners and $10,000 for businesses, multi-family properties, HOAs and non-profit organizations.
 Converting grass to conservation landscaping is a common RainScapes project.

 If you live in Rockville, you may be eligible for a $150 rebate per tree through the RainScapes Tree Canopy Rebate Program.
-Maximum reward is $600.
+Maximum reward per property is $600.